 Medical Record Exfiltration

 Exfiltration is the process of data leaving the network manually, or carried out through malicious programming.
-If an adversary can successfully compromise a network, medical record exfiltration can take place, putting our most sensitive and private information in the wrong hands.
+If an adversary can successfully compromise a network, medical record exfiltration can take place which puts our most sensitive and private information in the wrong hands.

 Threatcare’s Violet platform offers proactive cyber defense through assessment by providing cloud-based hacker simulations, enabling companies to know — without a doubt — if they are at risk.
 Violet is a BAS (Breach and Attack Simulation) Technology platform.
 “Perfect practice” using Violet trains an organization’s security professions to respond to real-world threats as they occur.
 Medical record exfiltration can take many forms, and without defense-in-depth practice sensitive information can find its way outside the network.